davepinch/pinchy.cc/collections/_places/states/united-states/new-mexico/wikimedia/Flag_of_New_Mexico.svg.md

 ---
-type: picture
 title: "Flag_of_New_Mexico.svg"
-picture: "/assets/wikimedia-flags-states/Flag_of_New_Mexico.svg"
 bookmark: "https://commons.wikimedia.org/wiki/File:Flag_of_New_Mexico.svg"
 license: Public Domain
-permalink: /wikimedia/:title/
-related:
+picture: "/assets/wikimedia-flags-states/Flag_of_New_Mexico.svg"
-  - New Mexico - Wikipedia
+related: New Mexico - Wikipedia
+type: picture
+permalink: /wikimedia/Flag_of_New_Mexico.svg/
 tags:
   - Flag
   - New Mexico